directus-labs/guest-authoring/copy-this-template-directory/index.md

 - Node 2 - "Condition"

-simple gatekeeper - check that password from incoming parameter is same as saved in Environment Variable
+simple gatekeeper - check that the password from the incoming parameter is the same as saved in the Environment Variable

 ![node 02](/copy-this-template-directory/directus_flow_4_02.png "node 02")